cloe-lang/doc/api-reference/builtin.md

 ### `filter`

 Returns a list of elements which satisfy a condition represented by `func` argument.
-The `func` argument must be a function which takes an argument and returns `bool`.
+The `func` argument must be a function which takes an argument and returns `boolean`.

 ```cloe
 (def (filter func list))